Adimpression/Scarcity/README.md

 `domain(input) -> output`

+And we may call this whole representation a `dot`.

 So far, this may be considered nothing novel, but as usual, the details are what is important.
 We will dweleve into it shortly.